yanweiyue/masrouter/README.md

 ## 🤔Why MasRouter?

-**Masrouter** expands llm routing to the multi-agent systems(MAS) *for the first time*.
-MAS routing leverages the powerful reasoning capabilities of LLM MAS, while also making it relatively cost-effective.
+**MasRouter** expands llm routing to the multi-agent systems(MAS) *for the first time*.
+It leverages the powerful reasoning capabilities of LLM MAS, while also making it relatively cost-effective.

 ![intro](asserts/intro.png)